 Looking for an easy, unique plant that doesn't require CO2 or expensive lights and makes your aquascape pop with dense, healthy foliage?
-Staurogyne repens is a fantastic beginner plant that works extraordinarily well in small aquariums and low tech tanks while able to take full advantage of high tech additions.
-It is a naturally short plant that grows in thick bunches perfect for a carpet, lawn or foreground display!
+Staurogyne repens is a fantastic beginner plant that works extraordinarily well in small aquariums and low tech tanks while being able to take full advantage of high tech additions.
+It is a naturally short plant that grows in thick bunches perfect for a carpet, lawn or foreground display in virtually all types aquariums.

 Type: Bushy stem plant